antmicro/kenning/README.md

 * `train` - trains the given model (`kenning.scenarios.model_training`).
 * `optimize` - optimizes and compiles the model for a given target device (`kenning.scenarios.inference_tester`).
 * `test` - runs benchmark and evaluation of the model on the target device (`kenning.scenarios.inference_tester`).
-* `report` - creates a Markdown and HTML files summarizing the quality of the model, both in terms of performance and predictions.
+* `report` - creates Markdown and HTML files summarizing the quality of the model in terms of performance and predictions.
 * `flow` - runs Kenning-based applications.
-* `visual-editor` - runs graphical interface allowing to represent, edit and run optimizations and applications in browser using [Pipeline Manager](https://github.com/antmicro/kenning-pipeline-manager).
+* `visual-editor` - runs a graphical interface letting you represent, edit and run optimizations and applications in-browser using [Pipeline Manager](https://github.com/antmicro/kenning-pipeline-manager).
 * `fine-tune-optimizers` - runs a search for the best optimizations for a given target platform based on selected optimizers, runtimes and models, along with their settings.
-* `server` - runs benchmark and evaluation server on target device.
+* `server` - runs a benchmark and evaluation server on target device.
-* `info` - provides information on given Kenning class.
+* `info` - provides information about a given Kenning class.
 * `list` - lists available Kenning modules for optimization and runtime.

-For more details on each of the above scenarios, check the [Kenning documentation](https://antmicro.github.io/kenning/).
+For more details on each of the above scenarios, see the [Kenning documentation](https://antmicro.github.io/kenning/).

 ## Example use case of Kenning